binarystash/media-dimensions/README.md

 #Media Dimensions

-Media Dimensions is a wordpress plugin that width and height columns to the Wordpress media library.
+Media Dimensions is a wordpress plugin that shows width and height columns to the Wordpress media library.
 Common file types are supported:

 * .jpg
 * .jpeg